 There are reinforcing panels to protect against toe strap rub.
 The thermoplastic rubber sole is smooth, allowing the foot to find a comfortable alignment without restriction.
-The low heel is just right for wandering around rural churchyards etc. With looks that have stood the test of time, this shoe epitomises old-school cycle touring.
+The low heel is just right for wandering around rural churchyards if the mood should take you.
+With looks that have stood the test of time, this shoe epitomises old-school cycle touring.
 But the laces are too long.

 Shoes used with toe clips may press the toes painfully against the clips.
 One solution is to extend the front of the shoe to keep the big toe away from the clip.

 Shoes designed for use with clips and straps should have reinforcing panels to prevent wear from the clips and spread the pressure on the side of the foot.